tjbindseil/Noah_weather_wizard/spot_service/README.md

 }
 ```

-In addition, there could be groupings of locations, hidden locations, etc. But, initially, just a table here will do.
+In addition, there could be groupings of spots, hidden spots, etc. But, initially, just a table here will do.

 ## Implementation